On a call, talking to someone on the internet or talking to some friend or family in real life, you often get to hear these three words:

 Pun is a joke that is deliberately made to have more than one possible meaning.
 It is like a word play.

 Some people, just with an intention of kidding with someone, would say, “Bare with me!”

 The intention in that case is totally pun.
-Here are some pun-intended sentences to give you a better sense of clarity about all types of bears and bares.
+Here are some pun-intended sentences to give you a better sense of clarity about many bears and bares.

 - Bear with me, ate my wife and ran away.
 (Beast)

 - I am going in bed, please bare with me.
 (Uncover – pun about sexual relationship)

 - Last night I was walking with a fat girl when my friend waved hand to me.
 All I said was, “Bear with me.”

 How to Use ‘Bear with Me’?

 Now that we are pretty much clear about the origin of all sorts of bears and bares, let us be clear on how to use the bear of the phrase ‘bear with me’.